cronvel/terminal-kit/README.md

 * .color(register): choose between 16 colors using an 0..15 integer
 * .darkColor(register): choose between 8 regular (dark) colors using an 0..7 integer
 * .brightColor(register): choose between 8 bright colors using an 0..7 integer
-* .color256(register): if the terminal support 256 colors, it choose between them using an 0..255 integer
+* .color256(register): if the terminal support 256 colors, it chooses between them using an 0..255 integer
-* .colorRgb(r,g,b): pick the closest match for an RGB value (from a 16 or 256 colors palette or even the exact color if the terminal support 24 bits colors), r,g,b are in the 0..255 range
+* .colorRgb(r,g,b): pick the closest match for an RGB value (from a 16 or 256 colors palette or even the exact color if the terminal support 24 bits colors), *r,g,b* are in the 0..255 range
-* .colorGrayscale(l): pick the closest match for a grayscale value (from a 16 or 256 colors palette or even the exact color if the terminal support 24 bits colors) l is in the 0..255 range
+* .colorGrayscale(l): pick the closest match for a grayscale value (from a 16 or 256 colors palette or even the exact color if the terminal support 24 bits colors), *l* is in the 0..255 range